billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

 On the Proxy Virtual Box Network Settings, set the first adapter to connect to `vnet-proxy` and the second one to your network, just like we did before.

-**Also, it is very important to set the Promiscuous mode to _Allow all_ or else VirtualBox will drop the packets not destined for Proxy (which we of course don't like)**
+**Also, it is very important to set the Promiscuous mode to _Allow all_ or else VirtualBox will drop the packets not destined for the Proxy (something we don't want, of course)**

 To see some more information on the bridge and its various ports we can issue the command